Robert Broughton (MP): Career

 Broughton was appointed Knight of the Order of the Bath when the four-year-old Richard, Duke of York, second son to King Edward IV, one of the two princes later said to have been murdered in the Tower of London, married Anne de Mowbray on 15 January 1478.

-He was a close associate of John de Vere, 13th Earl of Oxford, and a feudal tenant of the Earl in Ashdon, Essex and Stony Stratford, Buckinghamshire.
-He fought under the Earl's banner at the Battle of Stoke in June 1487, and was knighted on the battlefield together with John Paston II and George Hopton.
+Broughton was a close associate of John de Vere, Earl of Oxford, and a feudal tenant of the Earl in Ashdon, Essex and Stony Stratford, Buckinghamshire.
+He fought under the Earl's banner at the Battle of Stoke in June 1487, and was knighted on the battlefield together with John Paston and George Hopton.
 According to Richmond, a record of the knighting of Broughton, Paston and Hopton is found in a copy of William Caxton's Game and Playe of the Chesse once owned by John Paston III, and now in the British Library.
 Broughton's name is also found on a list in the royal household books of those in the 13th Earl's affinity who were to raise forces in July 1487 at the King's and the Earl's costs and charges.

-In January 1488 Broughton was a witness to a recognizance in the amount of £2000 taken by the 13th Earl from Sir Edmund Hastings to guarantee Hastings' continuing loyalty to Henry VII.
+In January 1488, Broughton was a witness to a recognizance in the amount of £2000 taken by the Earl from Edmund Hastings to guarantee Hastings' continuing loyalty to Henry VII.

-In 1489 he was elected Member of Parliament for Suffolk, likely as a result of the 13th Earl's influence.
+In 1489, Broughton was elected Member of Parliament for Suffolk, likely as a result of the Earl's influence.

-In January 1496 Broughton served as deputy to the 13th Earl as Constable of Clare Castle, Suffolk.
+In January 1496, Broughton served as deputy to the Earl as Constable of Clare Castle, Suffolk.

-In October 1501 he was among those who participated in an entertainment on a grand scale to welcome to England Catherine of Aragon, the bride of Henry VII's eldest son and heir, Arthur, Prince of Wales.
+In October 1501, Broughton was among those who participated in an entertainment on a grand scale to welcome to England Catherine of Aragon, the bride of Henry VII's eldest son and heir, Arthur, Prince of Wales.
 After journeying on the Thames to the Tower of London, Catherine was met by King Henry VII's second son, the future Henry VIII, accompanied by the Archbishop of York, the Bishop of Durham, the Earls of Suffolk and Shrewsbury, several barons, and a number of knights, including Broughton.

-Broughton made his will on 20 June 1504, requesting burial in Denston church, and appointing his wife, Katherine, as one of his executors, and the 13th Earl of Oxford as supervisor.
+Broughton made his will on 20 June 1504, requesting burial in Denston church, and appointing his wife, Katherine, as one of his executors, and the Earl of Oxford as supervisor.
 He died on 17 August 1506.
 His will was proved 10 July 1507.
-The inquisition post mortem taken after Broughton's death assessed his annual income at £600, making him 'one of the richest non-baronial landowners in England'.
+The inquisition post mortem taken after Broughton's death assessed his annual income at £600, making him "one of the richest non-baronial landowners in England".

-Broughton's two sons received legacies in the 13th Earl's will when the Earl died in 1513.
+Broughton's two sons received legacies in Oxford's will when the Earl died in 1513.
 The elder son, John, was bequeathed two silver flagons, while the younger, Robert, was given £40.
-Robert appears to have been in the 13th Earl's service, as he was also granted an annuity of 53s 4d.
+Robert appears to have been in the Earl's service, as he was also granted an annuity of 53s 4d.

 Marriage and issue

-Broughton married firstly Katherine de Vere, said to have been the illegitimate daughter of John de Vere, 13th Earl of Oxford, by whom he had two sons and a daughter:
+Broughton married Katherine de Vere, said to have been the illegitimate daughter of the Earl of Oxford, by whom he had two sons and a daughter: